 And, at time of writing, we spotted some bargains on 3 bed homes for under £150,000.
 With garden.

-Sitting almost on Dartmoor, Okehampton is definitely a spot for bargain property hunters.
+Sitting right on Dartmoor’s doorstep, Okehampton is definitely a spot for bargain property hunters.
 A sleepy farming town, you’ll be able to do your work and then nip out for a cycle or walk on the moors, grab a pint in one of the country pubs and head to the big city (relatively) of Exeter in around 30 minutes.

 Finding property in Devon under £200,000

 We used Right Move and Yopa to do our research.
 If you are moving to Devon, make sure to check out the town you’re moving to first.
 Try and stay a few days and see it in the light of a local to help you understand if moving to Devon is really up your street.